revaturelabs/interviewquestions/Python/Python-Datatypes/String.md

 ---

-5.How will you count total number of characters in a string and give an example?
+5.How will you count total number of characters in a string.
+Give an example?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> In python `len()` function will return the length of a string.
+> In python, `len()` function will return the length of a string.

 **Example**: